Holger Danske (resistance group): Activities in 1943

 After April 1943, Holger Danske and BOPA had become well-trained groups of saboteurs who made Germans less effective by bombing shipyards and factories that supplied the German military.
 By that time, most Danish citizens realised the effectiveness of sabotage in thwarting Germany's efforts.

 Holger Danske bombed the Forum Copenhagen on 24 August 1943 by delivering bottles of Tuborg lager packed on top of plastic explosives.
 The Germans had planned to use the exhibition hall for barracks.
 Søndergaard was badly injured and most of the men involved in bombing the forum fled to Sweden for safety.

 Two new groups of resistance fighters were formed after August 1943.
 One was a lieutenants group of about 20 men, including Bob Ramsing, cadet officer at the Danish Lieutenants School.
 Another was a group of medical students and naval cadets that included Flemming and Jørgen Kieler.

-As resistance groups became more effective, Joachim von Ribbentrop (Nazi Minister for Foreign Affairs during World War II), ordered a state of emergency in Denmark.
+As resistance groups became more effective, Joachim von Ribbentrop (Nazi Minister for Foreign Affairs during World War II) ordered a state of emergency in Denmark.
 He wanted to declare martial law, outlaw strikes, and impose a death penalty for sabotage but was unsuccessful.
 The Danes maintained some control when Nils Svenningsen led Danish civil servants in running the country under the direction of the Germans.

-Nazi's deportation plan
+Nazis' deportation plan

 Most of the Danish Jews were rescued and transported to Sweden in October 1943.
 Danes implemented a general strike in June 1944, after which resistance significantly increased.